Amazing Stories (2020 TV series)

-Amazing Stories is an American anthology series based on the 1985 television series of the same name created by Steven Spielberg.
-The series is produced for Apple TV+ and its executive producers for the series include Spielberg, Edward Kitsis, Adam Horowitz, Darryl Frank, and Justin Falvey.
-It premiered on March 6, 2020.
+Amazing Stories is an American anthology television series based on the original 1985 television series of the same name, created by Steven Spielberg.
+The series was produced for Apple TV+ and its executive producers for the series included Spielberg, Edward Kitsis, Adam Horowitz, Darryl Frank, and Justin Falvey.
+Episodes premiered between March 6 and April 3, 2020.

-The name Amazing Stories is taken from the first science fiction magazine, which was launched in 1926 and has continued in various formats for decades.
+Like the previous series, the name Amazing Stories is taken from the first science fiction magazine, which was launched in 1926 and has continued in various formats for decades.